MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-simulator.md

     > Ensure that you have the latest version of Qiskit.
 For more information, see [Update the azure-quantum Python package](xref:microsoft.quantum.update-qdk#update-the-azure-quantum-python-packages).

-## Run a simple circuit
+## Run a basic circuit

-In VS Code, open a new Python file to define and run a simple circuit using the built-in sparse simulator in the Qsharp package.
+In VS Code, open a new Python file to define and run a basic circuit using the built-in sparse simulator in the Qsharp package.

 ```python
 # load the required imports